Anatole Friedland

-Anatole Friedland, also spelled as Anatol Friedland and Anato Friedland, (March 21, 1881 – July 24, 1938) was a composer, songwriter, vaudeville performer, and Broadway producer during the 1900s.
+Anatole Friedland, also spelled as Anatol Friedland and Anato Friedland, (Анатоль Фридланд; March 21, 1881 – July 24, 1938) was a composer, songwriter, vaudeville performer, and Broadway producer during the 1900s.
 He is most-known for composing songs with lyricist L. Wolfe Gilbert.
 Their most popular songs include, "My Sweet Adair" (1915), "Are You From Heaven?"
 (1917), and "My Own Iona" (1916).

 Personal life

 Friedland was born on March 21, in St. Petersburg, Russia.
 Some sources claim his year of birth is 1881, while others list it as 1888.
 He used March 21, 1884 on his June 21, 1922 passport application.

 Friedland's early education came from private schools in St. Petersburg.
 He then studied music at the Moscow Conservatory before emigrating to the United States sometime after 1900.
 He attended the Columbia Graduate School of Architecture, Planning and Preservation at Columbia University in New York City, where he studied architecture.
 While a student at Columbia, Friedland composed music for several varsity shows.

 In 1936, Friedland had one of his legs amputated.
 Shortly after that, he retired and resided at The Ritz-Carlton Hotel in Atlantic City, New Jersey.
 Friedland died on July 24, 1938.
 His daughter, Gloria Greer, was eight years old at the time of his death.
 She would go on to become a reporter, editor, and talk show hostess.
+He was Jewish.

-His widow was Rollie Friedland, later known as Rollie Landers.
+His widow was Rosalind "Rollie" Friedland, (nee Schiff) later known as Rollie Landers.
 She founded Sand-to-Sea magazine.